 It’s just not enough to salvage an album that fails to live up to expectations that are perhaps unfairly high in the wake of the band’s unreal 1980s period.

 But what else should we demand from Maiden than excellence?
-Given my previous criticism of the songwriting on Somewhere In Time (1986) – which is a really good album – it’s clear that I hold Maiden to a very high standard, and No Prayer For The Dying is a frustrating step down from the output of the classic 1982-88 period.
+Given my previous criticism of Harris’ songwriting on Somewhere In Time (1986) – which is still a great album – it’s clear that I hold Maiden to a very high standard, and No Prayer For The Dying is a frustrating step down from the output of the classic 1982-88 period.

 Visually, the album also marked the end of the days when fans could look forward to intricate concepts and feasts of design and packaging, with artist Derek Riggs turning in an uninspired work that seems so painfully one-dimensional in light of the previous four or five record sleeves.
 In truth, it is nothing more than a cheap rip-off of Riggs’ own Live After Death (1985) masterpiece.
 After giving Eddie a surreal narrative in his journey through cover concepts from 1981 to 1988, it is now back to basics like none of that ever happened.

 Tailgunner, Fates Warning and the submarine mini-epic Run Silent, Run Deep are the best tracks on offer.
 Dickinson’s solo album leftover Bring Your Daughter…To The Slaughter (hi-jacked from that project when Harris heard it and loved it) did become the band’s biggest hit in the UK, but it is clearly a league or two below the standard of Flight Of Icarus, 2 Minutes To Midnight, Wasted Years and Can I Play With Madness, to name a few previous singles.